 This type of class explores the hardware and software necessary to build, maintain and administer a computer network.
 It discusses the different types of network operating systems, user requirements and network updating.

 Bachelor's degree holders are qualified for careers as network and computer systems administrators.
-The BLS projected that network and computer systems administrators would see an average job growth of 8% from 2014-2024.
-In May 2015, there were 374,480 network and computer systems administrators with a median salary of $77,810 annually.
-Some of the top paying industries for this occupation were pipeline transportation, securities and commodities, and mining support.
+The BLS projected that network and computer systems administrators would see an average job growth of 5% from 2018-2028.
+In May 2018, there were 366,250 network and computer systems administrators with a median salary of $82,050 annually.
+Some of the top paying industries for this occupation were oil and gas extraction, securities and commodities, and financial investments.

 Continuing Education Information